All Episodes

 It is now every single public appearance is a disaster.

-So that fits into my belief, which is he is cognitively very compromised, and that is a degenerative condition, meaning it will never get better but only get worse.
+So that fits into my belief, which is he is cognitively very compromised, and that is a degenerative condition, meaning it will never get better, but only get worse.

 What it's like 11 months from now, I can't predict, but I doubt he's going to be even as lucid, if you want to call it that, as he is today.

-Well, certainly we would debate.
+Well, it certainly would debate.

-You know how I have a lot of liberal friends here living on Long Island where you live, and you know it's an Franklin, they don't like you either, Bill, because they're very outspoken to me about you.
+You know, Hanny, I have a lot of liberal friends here living on Long Island where you live.

 But I'm more friendly than you are.

-So I have more friends because I'm friendly, and you and you're, you know, they have they're afraid of you that you'll kick them with uh karate moves.
+And they're afraid of you that you'll kick them with karate moves.

 So they stay away.

-The President Biden has done to improve this country in three years.
+Give me one thing, just one, President Biden has done to improve this country in three years.

 They can't answer.